AdobeDocs/campaign-classic.en/help/reporting/using/use-cases.md

 ![](assets/reporting_quick_start_1.png)

-### Select a type of analysis {#selecting-a-type-of-analysis}
+### Selecting a type of analysis {#selecting-a-type-of-analysis}

 In the first step of the assistant, you can select the descriptive analysis template to use.
 By default, Adobe Campaign offers two templates: **[!UICONTROL Qualitative distribution]** and **[!UICONTROL Quantitative distribution]**.
-For more on this refer to the [Configure the qualitative distribution template](../../reporting/using/using-the-descriptive-analysis-wizard.md#configuring-the-qualitative-distribution-template) section.
+For more on this refer to the [Configuring the qualitative distribution template](../../reporting/using/using-the-descriptive-analysis-wizard.md#configuring-the-qualitative-distribution-template) section.
 The various renderings are presented in the [About descriptive analysis](../../reporting/using/about-descriptive-analysis.md) section.

 For this example, select the **[!UICONTROL Qualitative distribution]** template and choose a display with a chart and table (array).
 Give the report a name ("Descriptive analysis") and click **[!UICONTROL Next]**.

 ![](assets/reporting_descriptive_quickstart_step_1.png)

-### Select the variables to display {#selecting-the-variables-to-display}
+### Selecting the variables to display {#selecting-the-variables-to-display}

 The next step lets you select the data to display in the table.